conekta/conekta-go/docs/CustomerResponse.md

 ### NewCustomerResponse

-`func NewCustomerResponse(createdAt int64, id string, livemode bool, object string, ) *CustomerResponse`
+`func NewCustomerResponse(createdAt int64, id string, livemode bool, name string, object string, ) *CustomerResponse`

 NewCustomerResponse instantiates a new CustomerResponse object This constructor will assign default values to properties that have it defined,